Work faster and safer on untested code with Overcommitting

 ⛑ My First Aid Kit can help you rescue any codebase quickly and safely!

-Get this comic in SVG + high-res PNG by subscribing to my weekly newsletter at the bottom of this post 👇
+Get this comic in SVG + high-res PNG by subscribing to my monthly newsletter at the bottom of this post 👇

 I’m sure you’ve got into this paradox: